Frequently Asked Questions

 A: Some participants are fit and healthy and come to learn more about health and how to prepare wholesome foods or for a beneficial holiday.
-Others are quite ill with such diseases as diabetes, arthritis, cancer, heart disease, obesity, chronic fatigue, allergies, and many others.
+Others have health challenges with chronic lifestyle diseases.

 Q: What is the average age of your guests?

 A: Our weekends are a time to relax from the more structured weekday schedule.
 More free time is available.
 Special activities are planned.

 Q: What does one do in the evenings?

 Q: Can any faith be accepted into your program?